 Connecting Hardware Material

-The kind of connecting hardware used to link the parts of your Bimini top’s frame are the parts which often have to deal with additional stress, especially when you start boating at higher speeds.
+The kind of connecting hardware used to link the parts of your Bimini top’s frame are the parts that often have to deal with additional stress, especially when you start boating at higher speeds.
 The cheapest material used in these parts is typically plastic or nylon, both of which are more likely to shear when exposed to stronger forces.

 If you’re willing to spend a bit more on a Bimini that will last you a long time, you’ll want the hardware on your top to be made out of brass or stainless steel.